defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 };
 ```

-Add a `register.ts` file to the `capabilities/crd/` folder and add the following, this will auto register the CRD on startup.
+Add a `register.ts` file to the `capabilities/crd/` folder and add the following.
+This will auto register the CRD on startup.

 ```typescript
 import { K8s, Log, kind } from "pepr";